icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [fullcalendar-angular](https://github.com/fullcalendar/fullcalendar-angular) - The official Angular component for FullCalendar.
 * [angular-year-calendar](https://github.com/IOMechs/angular-year-calendar) - A powerful and performant Angular year calendar library built with ❤️.
 * [@schedule-x/angular](https://github.com/schedule-x/schedule-x) - Material design event calendar.
+* [angular-calendar-timeline](https://github.com/oOps1627/angular-calendar-timeline) - A timeline for Angular 13+ that shows tasks or events on a timeline in different modes: days, weeks, and months.
+This library is pretty small and DOESN'T use big dependencies like JQuery or Moment.js.
+Library also supports SSR.

 #### Carousels